alexborisoff/sneakerstore/README.md

 To run the application, open the project in any of the source-code editors (e.g. Visual Studio Code, WebStorm, etc.).
 Then type the NPM RUN START command in the terminal of one of the above editors to start the project.

-This project is also deployed on GitHub Pages.